 So after reading all that, maybe you’re interested in finding out more, or even seeing whether I’d be keen on getting involved in your project.
 Please note that my experience lies in qualitative work that employs a sociological perspective.

 The areas I’ve tended to focus on in the past are below:

-An approach to qualitative data analysis that is both rigorous and innovative.
-Have spent some time focusing on thematic analysis and narrative analysis.
+- An approach to qualitative data analysis that is both rigorous and innovative.
+Areas of focus have included thematic analysis and narrative analysis

 - Transcriptions skills that ensure the finished transcript is readable and flows.
 I know how time consuming these can be, so I ensure your transcriptions are readable and easy to follow